donejs/donejs/docs/guides/bitballs.md

 GET /services/games?where[teamId]=5
 ```

-This happens for free because we pass the querystirng directly to bookshelf:
+This happens for free because we pass the querystrng directly to bookshelf:

 ```
 app.get('/services/games', function(req, res){